 Offspring from a bitter source, the children of the tribe of Judah have cast into a pit Jesus who fed them with manna.

 This has been my reward, because I sought Thy precepts.

 The Judge stood as one accused before the judgement-seat of Pilate, and He was condemned to an unjust death upon the wood of the Cross.

 Thou art my portion, O Lord: I have said that I would keep Thy law.

-O arrogant Israel, O people guilty of blood, why hast thou set free Barabbas but delivered the Saviour to be crucified?
+O arrogant Israel, O people guilty of blood, why hast thou set free Barabbas but delivered the Savior to be crucified?

-I entreated Thy favour with my whole heart: be merciful unto me according to Thy word.
+I entreated Thy favor with my whole heart: be merciful unto me according to Thy word.